-How To Dispose of Used Vehicle Batteries?
+How To Dispose of Used Vehicle Batteries in the UK?

 Generally, batteries contain metals like cadmium, nickel, lead, and mercury, which are harmful to human health and the environment.
 Batteries ending up in landfill sites can corrode and leach chemicals into the soil, which make their way into the freshwater supply.